EASS-HIT-2022/ToDoList/README.md

 ------
 ## To Be added
 - Third redis service.
-- Integration Test
+- Integration test.
-- Maybe some more features
+- Maybe some more features.
 -----
 ## Screens and Preview